DuanDuanPan/CDM-17/docs/sprint-artifacts/2-5-tailwind-bootstrap.md

-# Story 1.5: tailwind-bootstrap (Epic E1)
+# Story 2.5: tailwind-bootstrap (Epic E2)

-Status: todo
+Status: done

 ## Story
 As a developer, I want Tailwind configured at repo level so I can build and run web without manual CSS setup.